davs3275/sbs/med/collier.md

 that we were made for this purpose, I have proved already.
-For is it not plain that the lower order of beings are made for the higher, and the higher for the service of each other ?
+For is it not plain that the lower order of beings are made for the higher, and the higher for the service of each other?
 Now as those with souls are superior to the soulless, so amongst all creatures with souls the rational are the best.